intern0t/Oblique/README.md

-# Oblique
+# oblique

-Oblique is a URL shortening service written in NodeJS and Javascript to make the call to the API endpoint, includes both Frontend &amp; the backend.
+URL Shortener that makes use of Google Spreadsheet to store &amp; search for saved URLs.